Nova (Sam Alexander)

 Nova (Sam Alexander) is a superhero appearing in American comic books published by Marvel Comics.
 The character, a space-faring member of the intergalactic police force known as the Nova Corps, was created in 2011 by writer Jeph Loeb and artist Ed McGuinness, based on the original Nova Richard Rider.

+Logan Miller voices Sam in the animated series Ultimate Spider-Man, where he is depicted as a student of S.H.I.E.L.D. and a rival of Spider-Man.
+Miller reprised the role in later media, including the animated series Guardians of the Galaxy and the video game Marvel Heroes.